nmwalsh/HLTV-Scraper/readme.md

 ## Getting New Matches

 This works by scraping several pieces of data from the HLTV webpages.
 First, it will paginate through the match [results](https://www.hltv.org/results) page and determine which Match IDs are not yet in the database.
 If there are new IDs to tabulate, it will append them to the `matchIDs.csv` file.
+These new matches are stored in an array called `matchesToCheck`.

 ### Matching Matches to Events

-Once these have been added, it compares `matchIDs.csv` to `joinMatchEvent.csv` file. `getMatchEvents.py` will parse new Match IDs to fond their respective Event IDs and append them to the `joinMatchEvent.csv` file.
+Once these have been added, it compares `matchIDs.csv` to `joinMatchEvent.csv` file. `getMatchEvents.py` will parse `matchesToCheck` to find their respective Event IDs and append them to the `joinMatchEvent.csv` file.

 ## Getting New Events